top of page

 There are simple ways to start incorporating herbs into your practice.

 1. Start with your spice cabinet.
 Encourage the use of culinary herbs and spices in recipes and food prep.
-Culinary herbs were used for a variety of reasons, flavor, aroma and preventing food rancidity.
+Culinary herbs were used for a variety of reasons: flavor, aroma, and preventing food rancidity.
 Most of our culinary herbs have some common properties.
-These herbs tend to kill microbes, relieve gas and bloating, improve circulation.
-Examples include: ginger, thyme, cumin, rosemary, oregano, dill, fennel, cinnamon, and cardamom.
+These herbs tend to kill microbes, relieve gas and bloating, and improve circulation.

-2. Encourage herbal teas.
-Most folks under hydrate and herbal tea provide a non caffeinated beverage that is more interesting than water.
-Tea companies have spent a lot of time and money to create some fabulous formulations.
+1. Encourage herbal teas.
+Most folks under-hydrate, and herbal tea provides a non-caffeinated beverage that is more interesting than water.
+Tea companies have spent a lot of time and money creating some fabulous formulations.
 Take Traditional Medicinals Cup of Calm or Celestial Seasonings Tension Tamer.
-These two formulations are a great addition to a stressful lifestyle or day for better sleep, less night time snacking, lower anxiety and nervous system health.
-Just the act of sitting down and drinking the tea is a moment of reflection and meditation that is vastly missing from modern life.
-A moment’s contemplation, what mild bitter-pleasure moves timidly within my tiny bowl of tea? ~James Green
+These two formulations are a great addition to a stressful lifestyle or day for better sleep, less nighttime snacking, lower anxiety, and nervous system health.
+Just the act of sitting down to drink tea is a moment of reflection and meditation that is vastly missing from modern life.

 Learn herbal strategies and gain confidence in your clinical nutrition skills in our monthly Clinical Working Group!
 Led by an experienced CNS supervisor and clinical nutritionist: share a case from your functional medicine clinic, gain health and nutrition resources and insights, collaborate with your supervisors and other nutrition graduates, and learn how to incorporate functional nutrition coaching skills with your clients to help them meet their long-term health goals.